Hexlet/hexlet-correction/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

-1. Java 16
+1. Java 17

-## Building for development

 ### Packaging as uber-jar

-To build the final jar and optimize the hexletTypoReporter application for development, run:
+To build the final jar:

     make build

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 ## Testing